tjgore/tj-portfolio/content/articles/intro-to-understanding-how-to-use-webpack-4.md

     }
 }
 ```
-This is the start of a `webpack.config.js` which sets some common defaults, the mode, entry file/s and the output.
+This is the start of a `webpack.config.js` which sets some common defaults, the mode, entry file/s, and the output.

 Since `webpack.config.js` is a javascript object all the values can be set dynamically.

-For example, `mode` could be set using something like the following
+For example, the `mode` could be set using something like the following

 ```javascript
 // ....